aipodcastmy-pixel/CSV-Data-Analysis-Agent-Assistant/readme.md

 ## ⚙️ Configuration

-To use the AI-powered features, you need to configure your own Gemini API Key.
+To use the AI-powered features, you need to select an AI provider and configure your API key.

 1. Click the **Settings** icon (⚙️) in the top-right of the Assistant panel.
+2.  **AI Provider**: Choose between Google Gemini and OpenAI.
-2.  **API Key**: Paste your Google Gemini API key into the input field.
-You can get one from [Google AI Studio](https://aistudio.google.com/app/apikey).
+3.  **API Key**: Paste your API key for the selected provider.
+You can get a Gemini key from [Google AI Studio](https://aistudio.google.com/app/apikey) or an OpenAI key from the [OpenAI Platform](https://platform.openai.com/api-keys).
-3.  **AI Model**: Choose between `gemini-2.5-flash` (faster, for general tasks) and `gemini-2.5-pro` (more powerful, for complex analysis).
+4.  **AI Model**: Choose from the available models for your selected provider (e.g., `gemini-2.5-pro`, `gpt-4o`).
-4.  **Agent Language**: Select the primary language for the AI's responses and summaries.
+5.  **Agent Language**: Select the primary language for the AI's responses and summaries.

 Your settings are saved securely in your browser's local storage and are never transmitted anywhere else.

 ## 🚀 How to Use

-1.  **Configure your API Key**: Before you begin, open the settings (⚙️) and add your Gemini API Key.
+1.  **Configure your AI Provider & API Key**: Before you begin, open the settings (⚙️), select your preferred AI provider (Google Gemini or OpenAI) and add your API Key.
 2.  **Upload a CSV file**: Drag and drop your file or use the file selector.
 This starts a new session.
 The AI will automatically clean and reshape the data if needed.
 Your work is saved automatically.
 3.  **Review Auto-Analysis**: The assistant will automatically generate several analysis cards and then present its **Core Analysis Briefing** in the chat window.
 This is your shared starting point.
 4.  **Interact with Charts**: